+Unless otherwise posted by a traffic control device or sign, the Fort Collins Traffic Code does not limit the time motor vehicles may be parked on public streets.
+However, vehicles must be attended to at least every 48 hours.

-- Cars cannot be parked on the street in the same place for more than 48 hours. - Trailers cannot be parked on the street. - Vehicles must be parked facing the direction of traffic. - Inoperable vehicles must be stored out of public view (expired tags mean your car is considered inoperable). - Vehicles may not be parked on lawns. - Vehicles cannot block a driveway or sidewalk (including your own). - Complaints can be reported to the Nuisance Hotline, (970) 416-2200 or online at: fcgov.com/nuisance.
+Trailers may only be parked on the street for less than a 48hour period, and only for the purposes of loading & unloading, in residential neighborhoods.

+Vehicles must be parked facing the direction of traffic.

+Inoperable vehicles must be stored out of public view (expired tags mean your car is considered inoperable).

+Vehicles may not be parked on lawns/yard.

+Vehicles cannot block a driveway or sidewalk (including your own).

+Vehicles and trailers parked on the public street are enforced by Parking Services (970-221-6617) or Fort Collins Police Services non-emergency (970-419- 3273).

+Complaints can be reported to the Nuisance Hotline, (970) 416-2200 or online at: fcgov.com/nuisance.

-RESIDENTIAL PARKING PERMIT PROGRAM
+RESIDENTIAL PARKING Permit Program (RP3)

-- This program provides convenient on-street parking for residents by reducing the impact of non-resident vehicles in participating neighborhoods. - It limits parking to only residents and their guests during the posted time limits. - There are no visible permits. - The system works by reading registered license plates and issuing citations for those not registered. - Residential parking restrictions will be enforced on gamedays. - Go to fcgov.com/parking for more info.
+This program provides convenient on-street parking for residents by reducing the impact of nonresident vehicles in participating neighborhoods.

+Outside of when the signs allow, it limits parking to only residents and their guests during the posted time limits.

+There are no visible permits; the system works by reading registered license plates and issuing citations for those not registered.

+Residential parking restrictions are regularly enforced; including those designated CSU Stadium Event/ Gameday RP3 zones.

+Neighborhoods with RP3 have signage clearly designated.
+Go to fcgov.com/parking for more info.